-Keiser University, Patrick Space Force Base (PSFB), is located off A1A, on Patrick Air Force Base in building 998, suite E-2, at the base Education and Training Center.
+Keiser University, Patrick Space Force Base (PSFB), is located off A1A, in building 998, suite E-2, at the Base Education and Training Center.
 Keiser University is comprised of three beautiful spacious classrooms, access to a computer lab, a large multi-office to accommodate student needs, a student lounge area, and a large auditorium with theater style seating.
 All equipment used at Keiser University is comparable to industry standards and effectively meets program objectives.